broccolibird/sceneform-android-sdk/README.md

 Google are preserved at the bottom of this document, though users of Streem's fork should follow the installation instructions below.

-The current version of Streem's fork is 1.18.0.
+The current version of Streem's fork is 2.0.0.
+We incremented the version number to 2.0.0 in this release because it contains breaking changes, specifically that all classes are now in the "pro.streem" namespace rather than "com.google".
+This is to allow usage in apps that have a dependency on other versions of Sceneform.

 ### Installation